CodingNannah/Refactored_Rock_Paper_Scissors_Game/README.md

 ____________________________________
 Game Creation Notes:

-I followed the tutorial and borrowed code from My Third JS Rock, Paper, Scissors Game.
-As such, this version uses Ternary Operator conditionals.
+I borrowed the ternary operator conditionals code and more from My First Interactive JS Rock, Paper, Scissors Game.
+Following the tutorial, I added arrays to it.

-I added the User Input for a Name and called the Player by it throughout.

-Problem-solving: I had to move some variables to make certain they were initiating in the right places for the game to function properly.
-I finally noticed that the variable "name" was deprecated and adjusted accordingly.

-Problem unsolved: I don't like asking the player TWICE to play again and force the input of their name AGAIN. location.reload() is boolean, and reload's the entire page/game.
-I went down a rabbit hole of options.
-It seems I need a GET method and function.
-I see why Dave skipped this for beginners.

-Feedback changes: I adjust the result to reflect a row for the Player, one for the Computer, and the last for who won.
+Problem-solving:

+Problem unsolved:

+Feedback changes:

 Future adjustments from Feedback: I am looking into learning how to add SweetAlert (https://sweetalert2.github.io/) to create pop-up boxes with style and larger text.
+I may use an overlay method as in the JS Tic Tac Toe project I completed with Web Dev Simplified's Tutorial.
 ____________________________________
 Credit & Gratitude: